 Find Help With Northern Illinois Recovery

-Mixing alcohol and DayQuil in order to achieve a “loss of control” feeling is a sign of substance addiction.
+Mixing DayQuil and alcohol in order to achieve a “loss of control” feeling is a sign of substance addiction.
 If you are dealing with alcoholism, the time to reach out for help is now.
-Please give us a call today if you have any questions or would like to enroll in a treatment program.
+Please give us a call today if you have any questions or would like to enroll in addiction treatment programs Illinois.